 2] Download Latest ISO and Upgrade

-There is another, but temporary options — Pause Updates.
-Windows 10 offers this feature in all versions of Windows 10.
-However, it is only a temporary solution which works for 35 days.
+There is another, but temporary option — Pause Updates.
+Windows 10 offers this feature in all versions of Windows 11/10.
+However, it is only a temporary solution that works for 35 days.
 Once that limit is reached, the device will need to get new updates before you can pause again.

 It looks like he is still on an older version of Windows, and the application does not support it.
-If this is your case, you need to update Windows 10, the next release, which is recommended.
-There can be many reasons why you may want to be on an older version, but if the applications are giving you trouble, its time to upgrade to at least the next supported version.
+If this is your case, you need to update Windows, the next release, which is recommended.
+There can be many reasons why you may want to be on an older version, but if the applications are giving you trouble, it’s time to upgrade to at least the next supported version.

 Staying to an older version of Windows also brings security issues.
 I am sure you use the computer for banking, online transaction, and more.